4-Dimethylamino-4-(p-tolyl)cyclohexanone

-4-Dimethylamino-4-(p-tolyl)cyclohexanone (sometimes known as dimetamine) is a narcotic analgesic with an arylcyclohexylamine chemical structure.
+4-Dimethylamino-4-(p-tolyl)cyclohexanone (sometimes known as dimetamine) is a opioid analgesic with an arylcyclohexylamine chemical structure.
 It was developed by Daniel Lednicer at Upjohn in the 1970s.
-It has around the same analgesic potency as morphine, with analogues where the p-methyl group is replaced by chlorine or bromine being slightly weaker.
-However derivatives where the ketone group has been reacted with a Grignard reagent to add a phenethyl substitution are several hundred times stronger, and in this series it is the bromo compound BDPC that is the most potent.
+It has around the same analgesic potency as morphine, with analogues where the para-methyl group is replaced by a halogen being slightly weaker.
+Derivatives where the ketone group has been reacted with a Grignard reagent to add a phenethyl side chain are several hundred times stronger (as is seen in the compound BDPC).

 Legal Status

 4-Dimethylamino-4-(p-tolyl)cyclohexanone is specifically listed as an illegal drug in Latvia.
 It is also covered by drug analogue laws in various jurisdictions as a generic arylcyclohexylamine derivative.